niconiahi/kopius/feedback/01_pokedex.md

 }/>
 ```

 So basically you are ending up having to write the `{}`.
 Then why not do it _from the get go_.
 No reason not to.
-So don"t do it
+So don't do it

 ### Don"t create types as variables if you don"t reuse them

 In this example, `filterProps` is a type that is only being used with the `Filter` component.
-It"s _declared_ outside of the component, not _inlined_.
+It's _declared_ outside of the component, not _inlined_.
 We want our types to be _inlined_, always

 ```tsx
 type filterProps ={